idaholab/moose/modules/doc/content/help/inl/index.md

 # Requesting Access id=access

-INL applications may be obtained by outside institutions and individuals for execution and/or development.
+NCRC applications may be obtained by outside institutions and individuals for execution and/or development.
 Currently, the following access methods are available for certain applications.

 - +HPC Binary Access+\\